isaacs/cluster-master/README.md

   * `SIGHUP` - restart
   * `SIGINT` - quit
   * `SIGKILL` - quitHard
-* `onmessage` - Method that gets called when workers send a message to the parent.
+* `onMessage` - Method that gets called when workers send a message to the parent.
 Called in the context of the worker, so you can reply by looking at `this`.